PSkinnerTech/motion-slack-integration/README.md

    - Connect your GitHub repo to Railway
    - Railway will auto-deploy on push

-**💡 Pro tip**: Railway's usage-based pricing means you only pay for what you use.
-This lightweight integration costs approximately **20 cents per month** - less than a cup of coffee!
+**💡 Pro tip**: With Railway's Hobby Plan, this integration is essentially "free" since it only uses 4% of your monthly credits!

 ### 5. Local Development